Coronavirus News: New York City churches to become temporary COVID-19 testing sites

 The state is partnering with Northwell Health to establish 24 additional, temporary testing sites at churches in predominantly minority communities.

-"This is a different kind of partnership, it's creative, but it's necessary," Cuomo said.
-"The churches will help us outreach to the community to get people to come in and explain why it's important that people come in and get tested and Northwell will do the testing."
+"This is a different kind of partnership, it's creative, but it's necessary," Cuomo said, explaining that churches will do the community outreach to drive home why testing is needed, and Northwell will handle the testing.

 Cuomo said of the 21 zip codes with the most new COVID-19 hospitalizations, 20 have greater-than-average black or Latino populations.